RadhwenB/Fruits-classification/README.md

     from RGB to HSV image + grey scale, the new input shape is ( 100 x 100 x 4 ).
     We obtained the following result :

     The test accuracy obtained is less than the one we got using RGB images as input.

-5. **conclusions**
+5. **conclusions**<br>
     During this project we tried to solve a real problem that we faced while shopping in the supermarket.
 But because of the lack of a complete and well-documented fruit and vegetables image data set, we couldn’t train and